 Where do I get rope?

 All Tied Up San Diego is a supplier of rope for both jute and nylon.
 We will have rope for sale at our Rope Practice & Instructional events!
-Sales are cash only, so please be prepared.
+Sales are cash only and include tax, so please be prepared.

 What about Safety Cutters?